Basic Construction of Wind Turbine

-Solar ElectricityWhen sunlight strikes on photovoltaic solar panels solar electricity is produced.
-That is why this is also referred to as photovoltaic solar, or PV solar.
+Solar ElectricityWhen sunlight strikes on photo-voltaic solar cells, solar electricity is produced.
+That is why this is also referred to as Photo Voltaic Solar, or PV Solar.

-Conductive metal strips attached to the cells take the electrical current.
-One solar cell or photovoltaic cell is not capable of producing desired electricity instead it produces the very tiny amount of electricity hence for extracting the desired level of electricity desired number of such cells are connected together in both parallel and series to form a solar module or photovoltaic module.
-Actually, only sunlight is not a factor the main factor is light or beam of photons to produce electricity in the solar cell.
+Conductive metal strips attached to the cells take the solar cell or photo voltaic cell is not capable of producing desired electricity instead it produces very tiny amount of electricity.
+Hence for extracting the desired level of electricity required numbers of such cells are connected together in both parallel and series to form a solar module or photo voltaic module.
+Actually, only sunlight is not the factor.
+The main factor is light or beam of photons to produce electricity in the solar cell.
 Hence a solar cell can also work in cloudy weather as well as in moonlight but then electricity production rate becomes law as it depends upon the intensity of incident light ray.